tlack/node-web-repl/README.md

 * Hook console.log so you can view your console output via a web browser
 * Allow you to pass in custom functions and data to be available in the repl (right now you can only access stuff descending from the global scope)
-* UI/UX cleanup - make it look slightly less like garbage
+* UI/UX cleanup - make it look slightly less like garbage, scrollbars, etc
 * Visual data browser (scope out 'global' and descend from there)
 * Profile on the fly
 * View Node.js's memory usage
 * Autocomplete
 * MySQL console?
 * Memcache console?
+* Activity log?

 Ingredients
 -----------

-We use Node.js, Express, HTTP auth via express.basicAuth middleware, and Hogan for templating. jcubic-jquery.terminal is used for the type-in terminal code on the client side.
+We use Node.js, Express, HTTP auth via express.basicAuth middleware, and Hogan for templating. [jcubic-jquery.terminal](http://terminal.jcubic.pl/) is used for the type-in terminal code on the client side.
 Your input is sent via Ajax to the /api endpoint, which eval()'s you code and spits back a string.

 Author
 ------